-Dreams give you messages in a variety of ways, some are precognitive, giving you insight into your future, either near or far.
+Dreams give you messages in a variety of ways, some are precognitive giving you insight into your future either near or far.
 Others are symbolic, some dreams help you to unlock what is buried within your subconscious so that in your waking state you can apply the learning.
 Whatever your dream state reveals to you, dreams can only enhance your waking life.
-Throughout cultures, dreams have had enormous importance attached to them, dreams are mysterious and significant.
-Dreams serve a purpose in our lives they can help us resolve problems or alert us to problems, dreams help us to relieve tension, give prophetic guidance, inspire the artist and writer.
+Throughout cultures dreams have had enormous importance attached to them, dreams are mysterious and significant.
+Dreams serve a purpose in our lives, they can help us resolve problems or alert us to problems, dreams help us to relieve tension, give prophetic guidance, and they inspire the artist and writer.
 Sigmund Freud believed that dreams were an emotional safety valve as they helped the individual to resolve inner conflicts.

 The ancient Egyptians practiced dream interpretation as they believed that the basis of dreams was reality and the conscious mind was the controller.
-The Egyptians wrote down their dreams down in 2000 BC, they were documented on papyrus.
-There is an Egyptian papyrus dating from 1250 BC, it is the oldest written record of the meaning of dreams, the dreams are interpreted by the priests of Horus (the Egyptian god of light).
+The Egyptians wrote down their dreams in 2000 BC, they were documented on papyrus.
+There is an Egyptian papyrus dating from 1250 BC, it is the oldest written record of the meaning of dreams, the dreams are interpreted by the priests of Horus, Horus is the Egyptian god of light.

 The Egyptian records reveal that there are three main types of dreams:

 (1) Dreams where the gods demanded a pious act.

 (2) Warning dreams such as illness or revelations.